-1. Purchase of panels for the Company's future projects with a capacity of approx. 5 GWp from First Solar - After the date of the report, Energix entered into a series of agreements directly and through wholly owned subsidiaries to purchase additional panels in the years 2026-2030 with a capacity of 5 GWp for future photovoltaic projects that Energix intends to establish, most of which are in the United States.
+1. Purchase of panels for the Company's future projects with a capacity of approx. 5 GWp from First Solar - In July 2023, Energix entered into a series of agreements directly and through wholly owned subsidiaries to purchase additional panels in the years 2026-2030 with a capacity of 5 GWp for future photovoltaic projects that Energix intends to establish, most of which are in the United States.
 Energix has the right to increase (subject to availability) or decrease the supply of panels it will purchase by an aggregate rate of up to 20%.